A new construction of CAT(0) cube complexes: Notation and preliminaries

 A map $f\colon X\to Y$ between cube complexes is a \emph{cubical map} if the image of every $n$\=/cube $c\subseteq X$ is a $k$\=/cube $c'\subseteq Y$ for some $k\leq n$ and the restriction of $f$ to $c$ is a projection $[0,1]^n\to [0,1]^k$.
 Similarly, a map between $\Delta$\=/complexes is \emph{simplicial} if it sends simplices to simplices (possibly collapsing them).

-If $X$ is a cube complex and $c\subset X$ is a cube of dimension $k$, its {\em link} in $X$, denoted $\lk(c, X)$, is the $\Delta$\=/complex with an $(n-k-1)$-simplex for each $n$-cube containing $c$; here simplices are added with multiplicity\textemdash meaning that if $c$ belongs to a cube $C$ in multiple ways (as a result of some gluing) then $C$ contributes to the link with multiple (disjoint) simplices.
-We usually consider the link $\lk(c, X)$ as equipped with the all-right spherical metric.
-Similarly, if $\sigma\subset\Lambda$ is a $k$\=/simplex in a $\Delta$\=/complex, its {\em link} $\lk(\sigma, \Lambda)$ is the $\Delta$\=/complex with an $(n-k-1)$-simplex for each $n$-simplex containing $\sigma$ (with multiplicity).
-Again, $\lk(\sigma, \Lambda)$ is equipped with the all-right spherical metric.
+If $X$ is a cube complex and $c\subseteq X$ is a cube of dimension $k$, its {\em link} in $X$, denoted $\lk(c, X)$, is the $\Delta$\=/complex with an $(n-k-1)$-simplex for each $n$-cube containing $c$.
+These simplices are identified using the equivalence relation coming from inclusion of cubes.
+Namely, if $c$ is a face of $c'$, then the simplex corresponding to $c$ is a face of the simplex corresponding to $c'$.
+Similarly, if $\sigma\subseteq\Lambda$ is a $k$\=/simplex in a $\Delta$\=/complex, its {\em link} $\lk(\sigma, \Lambda)$ is the $\Delta$\=/complex with an $(n-k-1)$-simplex for each $n$-simplex containing $\sigma$, with a similarly defined equivalence.

-A $\Delta$\=/complex is {\em flag}, if it is simplicial and every set of pairwise adjacent vertices spans a simplex.
-Note that the link of a simplex in a flag complex is also a flag complex.
-More precisely, if $\Lambda$ is a flag simplicial complex then the link of a simplex $\sigma\subset\Lambda$ is equal to the full subcomplex of $\Lambda$ spanned by all vertices adjacent to the simplex
+A $\Delta$\=/complex $\Lambda$ is {\em flag}, if it is simplicial and every set of pairwise adjacent vertices spans a simplex.
+Let $V\subsetneq V(\Lambda)$.
+Define the {\em full subcomplex} $\Lambda(V)$ to be the subcomplex of all simplices in $\Lambda$ whose vertices are in $V$.
+It follows that full subcomplexes of flag complexes are flag.
+If $\Lambda$ is a flag complex, then the link of a simplex $\sigma\subseteq\Lambda$ is equal to the full subcomplex of $\Lambda$ spanned by all vertices adjacent to the simplex i.e.